Labrador tea: Toxicology

-Toxicity occurs due to terpenoid ledol found in all Labrador tea species.
+Toxicity occurs due to the terpenoid ledol which is found in all Labrador tea species.
 R. groenlandicum has the lowest toxicity due to lower levels of ledol.
-Grayanotoxins are also present, but few lethal human cases of poisoning due to grayanotoxins in Labrador tea have been documented.
+Moderately narcotic Grayanotoxins are also present, but few lethal human cases of poisoning solely due to grayanotoxins have been documented.
 However, lethal poisonings have been documented in livestock.

 Harvesting

-Labrador tea is slow-growing, so new single leaves are collected in spring from multiple plants to avoid damaging individual plants every other year.
+Tea leaves are collected from multiple plants in the spring.
+Labrador tea is slow-growing, so only a single new leaf is collected from a plant every other year, to avoid damaging individual plants.